Thermal work limit

 Thermal work limit (TWL) is an index defined as the maximum sustainable metabolic rate that well-hydrated, acclimatized individuals can maintain in a specific thermal environment within a safe deep body core temperature (< 38.2 °C) and sweat rate (< 1.2 kg per hour).
+TWL recommends a maximum metabolic rate based on environment, clothing, and acclimatization to achieve thermal equilibrium within acceptable limits of the metabolic rate.
 The index is designed for self-paced workers and does not rely on estimation of actual metabolic rates.
+Self-paced workers are defined as those not subjected to excessive external pressure from other individuals or those offering financial incentives and are well informed of issues when working in the heat.
 The index has been introduced into the United Arab Emirates and Australia, resulting in a substantial fall in the incidence of heat illness in the latter.